q Malkavian

 The Malkavian are a prominent clan.
-With their unique e discipline beside the excellent oa disciplines, plus some really good vampires, they have led to many archetypes.
+With their unique discipline beside the excellent disciplines, plus some really good vampires, they have led to many archetypes.
 Lutz Politics and Rachel Madness are two archetypes revolving around the powerful vampires Lutz von Hohenzollern and Rachel Brandywine respectively.
-On the other hand, Malkavian and their antitribu are also used into two strong weenie constructs: Weenie DEM and Weenie AUS.
+On the other hand, Malkavian and their antitribu are also used into two strong weenie constructs: Dementation Bleed and Weenie AUS.
+The "classic" group 1 and new group 6 Malkavians provide solid bleed decks, Malk' 94 and Malk' 22.

-Group 1 Malkavian have the doa disciplines combination, making them the only vampires of the game with do as clan disciplines.
+Group 1 Malkavian have the disciplines combination, making them the only vampires of the game with as clan disciplines.
 That got them into other archetypes, like the Mind Rape archetype, using Mind Rape to take control of opponents vampires.
-Malkavian and their antitribu got e instead of d on group 2 to 5, an evolution right on tracks with the roleplaying game Vampire: the Masquerade.
-They got d back on group 6 with the release of the fifth edition.
+Malkavian and their antitribu got instead of on group 2 to 5, an evolution right on tracks with the roleplaying game Vampire: the Masquerade.
+They got back on group 6 with the release of the fifth edition.

 Kindred Spirits